jieezhong/jieezhong.github.io/_pages/research.md

 "The Impact of Principal-Student Ethnic Match: Evidence from Grade Promotion Decisions"

-"The Impacts of Light and Noise Exposure on Human Capital Formation: Evidence from Wind Farm Operation" (Joint with Thao Duong)
+"The Impacts of Light and Noise Exposure on Human Capital Formation: Evidence from Wind Farm Operation" (Joint with Graduate Student, Thao Duong)

-"The Lifelong Impact of Pre-Kindergarten Education" (Joint with Maya Mikdash, Data Approved)
+"The Lifelong Impact of Pre-Kindergarten Education" (Joint with Graduate Student, Maya Mikdash, Data Approved)

-"Breaking the School-to-Prison Pipeline: The Role of Alternative Education" (Joint with Maya Mikdash)
+"Breaking the School-to-Prison Pipeline: The Role of Alternative Education" (Joint with Graduate Student, Maya Mikdash)